-Halo Viola are selected for excellent natural branching habit.
-Fuller and larger plants can be achieved when pinched once in the propagation tray.
-Can be pinched a second time 1 to 2 weeks after transplant to create very full plants.
+Celestial Viola are selected for excellent natural branching habit.
+Fuller and larger plants can be achieved when pinched once in the propagation tray and can be pinched a second time 1 to 2 weeks after transplant to create very full plants.